SWIFTSIM/swiftgalaxy/docs/source/halo_catalogues/index.rst

 If a different subset of particles is desired, often the most practical option is to first set up the :class:`~swiftgalaxy.reader.SWIFTGalaxy` with either ``extra_mask="bound_only"`` or ``extra_mask=None`` and then use the loaded particles to :doc:`compute a new mask that can then be applied <../masking/index>`, perhaps permanently.
 Since all particles within the spatially masked region will always be read in any case, this does not imply any loss of efficiency.

-SOAP catalogues lists many centres for halos. :mod:`swiftgalaxy` uses the centre of mass of the bound particles, and the corresponding velocity in the catalogue, as the :doc:`default coordinate origin <../coordinate_transformations/index>` (unless the argument ``auto_recentre=False`` is passed to :class:`~swiftgalaxy.reader.SWIFTGalaxy`).
+SOAP catalogues lists many centres for halos. :mod:`swiftgalaxy` uses the "input halo centre" (for the HBT+ halo finder this is the centre of potential), and the mass-weighted average velocity of bound particles in the catalogue, as the :doc:`default coordinate origin <../coordinate_transformations/index>` (unless the argument ``auto_recentre=False`` is passed to :class:`~swiftgalaxy.reader.SWIFTGalaxy`).
 Any centre and/or reference velocity from a SOAP catalogue can be used, referring to them (in a string) using the same syntax as would be used to access them in :mod:`swiftsimio`, for example:

 .. code-block:: python

     SOAP(
         ...,
 	centre_type="spherical_overdensity_500_crit.centre_of_mass",  # centre of mass of particles in R500crit
-	velocity_centre_type="spherical_overdensity_500_crit.centre_of_mass_velocity",  # and corresponding velocity
+	velocity_centre_type="exclusive_sphere_1kpc.centre_of_mass_velocity",  # mass-weighted mean velocity of particles in central 1kpc
     )

 The centre and reference velocity :doc:`can also be shifted (and rotated) <../coordinate_transformations/index>` to an arbitrary coordinate frame after the :class:`~swiftgalaxy.reader.SWIFTGalaxy` has been created.